ARMmbed/mbed-client/docs/porting-guide.md

  4. Make sure that your port is updated into `module.json` of the `mbed-client` module.
  5. Verify that your implementation is correct.

 The `yotta` build system is designed for easy reuse of generic modules.
 If you intend to support multiple platforms that share common features, it is recommended to store the common functionality into a separate module and use it for each platform.

 # Step 1: Creating development repositories

 We provide private git repositories to our partners porting mbed Client.
 Only the members of the mbed Client team and relevant partner contacts and engineers have access to these repositories.

 When you contact `support@mbed.org`, a repository will be created for your module.
-You also need to provide the target description of your board:
+You also need to provide the target description of your board as follows:

 - **`mbed-client-<platform-name>`** is the module that provides the `mbed-client-xxx` implementation for your platform.
 You may choose to split it into further modules in the future, to enable sharing of code, but we recommend that you implement the port for your first board in this module itself.

 - **`target-<targetname>`** contains the yotta target description of the target you are porting to.
 This is usually your platform name.

 # Step 2: Creating a yotta compilation target